cfmdobbie/Gamazons/README.md

 > GNOME Amazons, taken from http://www.yorgalily.org/gamazons/

 > This software was written by *yorgasor*, dates from August to November 2002 and was released under the GPL at the above link.
-Uploaded to GitHub for preservations reasons, and also to provide an easily-browseable version of the source code.
+Uploaded to GitHub for preservation reasons, and also to provide an easily-browseable version of the source code.

 > Below is a rough conversion of the source webpage to Markdown.